minnojs/minno-time/docs/time/javascript.md

 # Javascript

-PIP scripts are written using JavaScript; [JavaScript](http://en.wikipedia.org/wiki/JavaScript) is a programming language used by browsers (like Internet Explorer, Chrome or Safari).
-PIP's scripts do not require you to program any JavaScript but you should have a basic grasp of the basic syntax before we go on.
+miTime scripts are written using JavaScript; [JavaScript](http://en.wikipedia.org/wiki/JavaScript) is a programming language used by browsers (like Internet Explorer, Chrome or Safari). miTime's scripts do not require you to program any JavaScript but you should have a basic grasp of the basic syntax before we go on.
 If you know some basic JavaScript you can skip this section and go directly to the Hello world tutorial.

 The fundamental building blocks of javascript expressions are variables and literals (more details [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Values,_variables,_and_literals)).